datallmhub/TensorWall/docs/DEVELOPMENT.md

-# LLM Gateway - Development Guide
+# TensorWall - Development Guide

 Guide for contributors and developers.